ansible/awx/docs/docsite/rst/administration/logging.rst

 These loggers only use log-level of INFO, except for the ``awx`` logger, which may be any given level.

-Additionally, the standard controller logs are be deliverable through this same mechanism.
-It is apparent how to enable or disable each of these five sources of data without manipulating a complex dictionary in your local settings file, as well as adjust the log-level consumed from the standard controller logs.
+Additionally, the standard AWX logs are be deliverable through this same mechanism.
+It is apparent how to enable or disable each of these five sources of data without manipulating a complex dictionary in your local settings file, as well as adjust the log-level consumed from the standard AWX logs.

 To configure various logging components in AWX, click **Settings** from the left navigation bar then select **Logging settings** from the list of System options.